aws-samples/aws-hpc-tutorials/content/04-serverless/09-api-interact/09-api-interact1.md

 #### Retrieve a few parameters

-Before interacting with your API you will need to gather some information such as the instance ID of your head-node and the API Gateway address we created in the previous section.
+Before interacting with your API you will need to gather some information such as the instance ID of your head-node and the API Gateway address you created in the previous section.
 For that you will need to **open** a terminal on your Cloud9 instance and use the following commands.

 - **Head-node instance ID**: you will describe the instances using the command below.
 In the second column you will see a list of IDs, please pick the one corresponding to your head node.